cmbu-tmm-sites/learncodestream/content/Triggers/Git/index.md

 ## Activity

 The activity tab shows a log of the Git events that have been recieved by Code Stream.
-You can see details of the Git commit details, repository and messages, as well the [Pipeline](/Pipeline) that has been executed in response and it's status.
-You can also click directly through to the [Execution](/Executions) of the Pipeline.
+You can see details of the Git commit details, repository and messages, as well the [Pipeline](/pipeline) that has been executed in response and it's status. you can also click directly through to the [execution](/executions) of the Pipeline.

 {{< img src="git-trigger-activity.png" alt="Git Trigger Activity" >}}